Samsung/LPVS/README.md

    cd target/
    ```

-4.3 Run the LPVS application using the following command:
+4.3.
+Run the LPVS application.

+   Service is run using the following command:
    ```bash
    java -jar lpvs-*.jar
    ```